epitty1023/vagrant-win2012r2/README.md

 Enjoy!

-If you would like to add or contribute, fork the file.
+If you would like to add or contribute, you are welcome to fork the files.